saisree-g/saisree-g/README.md

-- 👋 Hi, I’m @saisree-g
+- 👋 Hi, I’m @sree
-- 👀 I’m interested in ...
+- 👀 I’m a recent data science graduate looking for opportunities
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning aws
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects namely predictive policing and building chatbots..
-- 📫 How to reach me ...
+- 📫 Reach me @ saisreegaali@gmail.com

 <!---
 saisree-g/saisree-g is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.